-- The alignment of figures, tables, and equations and their corresponding captions and titles can be set to left or center.
-Be consistent throughout the document, using the same alignment for all figures, tables, and equations included.
-For instance, you should not left align figures and center align equations-all figures and equations should be either left aligned or center aligned. - Multi-part figures, tables, and equations must be clearly identified. - o e.g., Figure 1-A, Figure 1-B, Figure 1-C, etc. - o e.g., Table 1A, Table 1B, Table 1C, etc. - Any additional information that is to be included with tables or equations can be placed as notes below the tables or equations.
+- All figures, tables, and equations and their corresponding captions must be center aligned. - Multi-part figures, tables, and equations must be clearly identified. - o e.g., Figure 1A, Figure 1B, Figure 1C, etc. - o e.g., Table 1A, Table 1B, Table 1C, etc. - Any additional information that is to be included with tables or equations can be placed as notes below the tables or equations.